1. Why is there a Food Stamp Program?

 A long time ago that's how it worked.
 Now you either get coupons, or, more likely, you'll get an EBT card.
 The EBT card is a stored value card that works like a prepaid phone card.
 At the store you use it just like a credit card.

-3. What items can I buy with Food Stamps?
+3. What items can I buy?

 Some of the items you can buy with food stamps include food products for human consumption; food producing plants, health foods such as wheat germ, brewers yeast, sunflower seeds, and enriched or fortified foods; infant formula; diabetic foods; distilled water; ice labeled for human consumption; items used in the preparation or preservation of food such as spices and herbs, pectin, lard, and shortening; meals prepared for and delivered or served to elderly or handicapped Food Stamp participants; snack foods such as candy, potato and tortilla chips, chewing gum, and soft drinks.